cba85/mondialrelay-webservice-app-nusoap/README.md

+🚨 This web application is not maintened anymore because this app uses nuSoap library and an old version of Mondial Relay webservice.
+A new updated and modern version is now integrated in WooCommerce Mondial Relay plugin since 4.0.0 version.

 # Mondial Relay shipping creation test

 Create shipping, get barcodes of a shipping and track a shipping using Mondial Relay webservice.